At our 25th Annual Golden Wheel Awards on July 20, we are proud to honor Bicis del Pueblo as a leader of transportation justice in San Francisco.

 With those powerful words, I challenge our members to think on what it means to act locally as allies — then do it.
 We are a better San Francisco when we work together and uplift one another, starting with the most marginalized in our communities.

-It’s no surprise that we are proud to partner with Bicis del Pueblo, most notably through our Community Bike Build program.
+It’s no surprise that we are proud to partner with Bicis del Pueblo, most notably through our Bike It Forward program.
 We hope you’ll join us on July 20 to give a toast to Bicis del Pueblo and their leadership as we honor them at this year’s Golden Wheel Awards.